My clients have saved over $1,000,000 (one million dollars) in real estate commissions in just 3 years!

 Sellers – click here to learn about how I help sellers.

 I Only Charge for Legal Services.
-My MLS brokerage services are Free (full service).
+My full-service MLS brokerage services are Free.
 My fees are a fraction of what Realtors charge.

-Buyers: If you hire a Realtor to help you buy a $500,000 house, your buyer broker will collect $13,500 (2.7% of $500,000), and likely engage in dual agency, ask you to sign an anti-competitive and unfair fee agreement, subject you to a terrible arbitration agreement, charge you $500 or more in junk fees, steer you into a conflicted title firm and try to sell you a home warranty (one of the most complained about products on Angie’s List).
+Buyers: Have you heard about commission rebates?
+If not, you need to research this.
+I take it one step further and refund the commission to my clients (less my legal fees).
+If you hire a Realtor to help you buy a $550,000 house, your buyer broker will collect $14,850 (2.7% of $500,000), and likely engage in dual agency, ask you to sign an anti-competitive and unfair fee agreement, subject you to a terrible arbitration agreement, charge you $500 or more in junk fees, steer you to a conflicted title firm and try to sell you a home warranty (one of the most complained about products on Angie’s List).
 If you hire me to help you buy a house, you get a lawyer representing ONLY your best interests throughout the entire process.
-I collect that same $13,500 and refund the entire amount to you.
-My typical legal fees for a transaction this size is $4,375.
+I collect that same $14,850 and refund the entire amount to you (less my legal fees).
+My typical legal fees for a transaction this size is $6,375.
+You get $8,475 back in this example.
+And unlike Realtors, I only get paid if the transaction closes.

-Sellers: I will list your house on the MLS, Zillow, Trulia, Realtor.com and all the IDX sites and provide legal advice throughout the entire transaction.
-I provide superior services to my Minnesota clients and save them money while protecting their interests up to or through closing.
-Plus, I don’t charge junk fees and I NEVER subject my clients to dual agency – dual agency is illegal for lawyers (and it should be illegal for Realtors).
-Best of all, if you find the buyer, the only you fee you pay is for my legal services (Realtors still charge you 6%).
+Sellers: I will list your house on the MLS, Zillow, Trulia, Realtor.com, and all the broker sites and provide legal advice throughout the entire transaction.
+I use all the same automated scheduling and other services that Realtors use and I provide superior services to my Minnesota clients and save them money while protecting their interests up to or through closing.
+Plus, I do not charge junk fees and I NEVER subject my clients to dual agency – dual agency is illegal for lawyers (and it should be illegal for Realtors).
+Best of all, if you find the buyer, the only fee you pay is for my legal services (Realtors still charge you 6%).
+My clients get the windfall savings, not me.

 How is this possible?
 Because Realtors charge far too much.
-Why would you pay full price when you can have a real estate attorney perform all the same services (plus provide legal counsel) for less than a Realtor?
+Why would you pay inflated and unfair real estate commissions when you can have a real estate attorney perform all the same services (plus provide legal counsel) for far less?

 Don’t Get Ambushed

 Most buyers find the house they want to buy without a Realtor but end up paying for one anyhow.
-“DIY” buyers are often the most savvy buyers and often think that they can save money by dealing directly with the listing agent.
+“DIY” buyers are often the savviest buyers and often think that they can save money by dealing directly with the listing agent.
 However, the typical Realtor’s listing contract entitles the seller’s Realtor to collect the full commission when DIY buyers are involved.
 Instead of saving money, most DIY buyers end up forfeiting their right to obtain their own representation and forfeiting their right to negotiate the buyer broker’s fee.
+Learn about this problem and what you can do about it by clicking on my blog post here.
 My service is designed to help consumers avoid these problems and get them the entire buyer brokerage fee.

 Why Do I Give Away the Commission?